 AHRC New York City Preschools are built upon the belief that children with developmental delays have the same needs as all children, and that parents and families are the most important people in the lives of their children.
 AHRC NYC currently operates four preschools for students with disabilities, and some classes for children without disabilities:

-- Astoria Blue Feather Head Start – located in Astoria, Queens, NY
+- Astoria Blue Feather Early Learning Center – located in Astoria, Queens, NY

 - Howard Haber Early Learning Center – located in Parkchester, Bronx, NY